About This Program

 - Apply criminological theories to the commission of computer-related crimes.

-- Apply a solid foundational grounding in digital technologies to digital investigations to combat cybercrime or threats.
+- Apply a solid foundational grounding with digital technologies to digital investigations to combat cybercrime or threats.

 - Compare and contrast digital and traditional evidence as it relates to investigation, processing and use in prosecution.